sdrasco/EdgeWalker/README.md

 The next major milestone for **Edge Walker** is transitioning from synchronous REST API calls to fully **asynchronous processing**.
 This will greatly improve the tool's efficiency by enabling it to handle real-time data in parallel, rather than sequentially.

 #### Upcoming Changes:
-- **Asynchronous API calls**: We’re switching from Polygon's current REST-based API client (`polygon.RESTClient`) to its **URL-based endpoints** using async requests.
-This will allow us to fetch data for multiple stock tickers concurrently, reducing bottlenecks in the pipeline.
+- **Asynchronous API calls**: switching from Polygon's current REST-based API client (`polygon.RESTClient`) to its **URL-based endpoints** using async requests.
+This will fetch data for multiple stock tickers concurrently, reducing bottlenecks in the pipeline.
 - **Enhanced performance**: This move is expected to drastically reduce execution time, particularly when processing large volumes of data.

 ## Requirements